-The U.S. State Department provides TWO groups of family based immigrant visas -- Immediate Relatives(Unlimited) and Family Preference Categories(Limited).
+The U.S. State Department provides TWO groups of family-based immigrant visas — Immediate Relatives(Unlimited) and Family Preference Categories(Limited).

 Immediate Relative Immigrant Visas (Unlimited): These visa types are based on a close family relationship with a United States (U.S.) citizen ONLY described as an Immediate Relative (IR)*.
-The number of immigrants in these categories is not limited each fiscal year.
+The number of immigrants in these categories is not limited to each fiscal year.
 Immediate relative visa types include:

 - IR-1: Spouse of a U.S. Citizen

 - IR-2: Unmarried Child Under 21 Years of Age of a U.S. Citizen

 - IR-3: Orphan adopted abroad by a U.S. Citizen

 - IR-4: Orphan to be adopted in the U.S. by a U.S. citizen